-- A pen, pick or edge of a rat tail comb,
+- A pen, pick, or edge of a rat tail comb

-- a pair of scissors,
+- A pair of scissors

-- a garbage bag,
+- A garbage bag

-- a cleaning toothrbush,
+- A cleaning toothbrush

-- a teaspoon of baking soda, and
+- A teaspoon of baking soda

-- a teaspoon of shampoo or vegetable soap.
+- A teaspoon of shampoo or vegetable soap

 Plastic & Metal Paddle (and Round) Brushes & Combs

 You can use the comb teeth to lift out any extra hair if necessary.
 Just be careful not to pop off the little plastic balls at the tip of the bristles.
-I used the teeth to raise the hair up right under the ends of the bristles and then use the rat tail end of the comb to pop the hair balls and dust out (and can I just say, EW!).
+I use the teeth to raise the hair up right under the ends of the bristles and then use the rat tail end of the comb to pop the hair balls and dust out (and can I just say, EW!).

-Mix your solution together and apply to the bristles and bristle base (or pad), brushing gently but thoroughly.
+Mix your solution together and apply it to the bristles and bristle base (or pad), brushing gently but thoroughly.
 Make sure to clean the outer edge of the brush as well as each bristle, starting at the bottom and brushing in an upward motion.
-I got a few extra hairs out with the toothbrush.
+Use your cleaning toothbrush to tackle any remaining hairs.